dccuchile/wefe/doc/quick_start.rst

 .. warning::

-  If you are not familiar with the concepts of  query, target and attribute set, please visit the `the framework section <index.html#the-framework>`_ on the library's index page.
+  If you are not familiar with the concepts of query, target and attribute set, please visit the `the framework section <index.html#the-framework>`_ on the library's about page.
   These concepts will be widely used in the following sections.